 The biggest companies of the United States weigh heavily in the American and the world’s economy.
-Here, thirty of the largest publicly traded companies that form the Dow index are presented together with their activities, logos, and useful links.
+Here, thirty of the largest publicly traded companies that form the Dow Jones index are presented together with their activities, logos, and useful links.

 In the US, large companies are incorporated to get publicly listed on a stock exchange.
 They can then gain access to capital from stock markets investors but they must also comply with the regulations of the Securities Exchange Commission.

 These corporations are quoted in stock exchanges that are in charge of ensuring proper market conditions for the trading of stocks, the New York Stock Exchange – NYSE – or the NASDAQ, respectively the largest and second-largest stock exchanges in the US and the world.

 The Dow Jones Industrial Average Index, benchmark Index of the US

-The real-time quotation of the DJIA can be followed with convenient graphical tools from a number of sources, including Google Finance, Yahoo Finance, Bloomberg, etc.
+The real-time quotation of the Dow index can be followed with convenient graphical tools from a number of sources, including Google Finance, Yahoo Finance, Bloomberg, etc.